InfuseAI/ArtiVC/docs/content/en/usage/partial-download.md

 weight: 3
 ---

-ArtiVC supports not only whole repository download, but also partial files download in the repository.
+By default, ArtiVC download all files of a version.
+It also supports to download partial of the files in a commit.

 You can download partially:

 - by specifying multiple files.
-- by specifying wildcard like `.gitignore` pattern.
+- by specifying wildcard-like `.gitignore` pattern.

 For more details, please check the [pattern format](https://git-scm.com/docs/gitignore#_pattern_format) in the git document.

 ## Usage
 ```shell